 Encouraged by the brisk and profitable land sales along Beacon Street, Commonwealth Avenue backers and real estate magnates such as Ebenezer Francis and Charles Francis Adams Jr. offered the city free land for this thoroughfare's construction, but the city was slow to initiate the project.
 By the time of Commonwealth Avenue's completion in 1893, the economy had suffered a sharp downturn resulting in little in the way of land sales and house construction.
 Indeed, the planting of trees along this thoroughfare was deferred until well after the turn-of-the-century.
 Before turning to Packard's Corners post 1900 development, mention should be made of several principal investors in the Commonwealth Avenue' project.

 Charles Francis Adams Jr., one of the leading backers of Commonwealth Avenue in Brighton, owned a fair amount of land in the Packard's Corner area, including a large tract on the south side of the Avenue between Brighton and Harvard Avenues.
-Born in Boston in 1835, he was the great grandson and grandson of John Adams and John Quincy Adams, first and second presidents of the United States.
+Born in Boston in 1835, he was the great grandson and grandson of John Adams and John Quincy Adams, second and sixth presidents of the United States.
 Charles Francis Adams Jr. served in the Union army during the Civil War as a brevet brigadier general of volunteers.
 In 1869, he was appointed a member of the board of railroad commissioners, a position which lead to his election in 1884 as President of the Union Pacific Railroad.

 Ebenezer Francis had extensive land holdings in Brookline and Brighton.
 He was evidently related to the Ebenezer Francis who was an important banker in Boston during the Federal Period.
 Francis Street, in the Fenway section of Boston, was named in honor of this family.